lalgonzales/ai-assistance-guides/ai_assistant_guides/PLAN_HANDOVER_TEMPLATE.md

 - What temporary files/artifacts must be deleted?
 - **Mandatory: Before archiving, verify that all permanent documentation and artifacts are written in ENGLISH, as required by LANGUAGE_POLICY_GUIDE.md.
 Translate any Spanish content before final closure.**
 - **Mandatory: Before any commit (closure, archive, or autonomous action), ALWAYS run `git status` to review and confirm only relevant files are staged.**
+- **Mandatory: After deleting all temporary files, also remove any empty folders associated with closed plans in `private/`, leaving only `planning/` and other active folders as needed.**

 ## Status
 - [ ] In progress